“Money doesn’t buy happiness.”

 20. Become A Virtual Assistant

 You probably know this by now, but becoming a VA can be a lucrative side hustle.
 You’ll mostly be doing administrative tasks such as bookkeeping, copywriting, social media management, email, the tasks are endless.

 21. Become A Social Media Evaluator

 With this side hustle, you can use your social media accounts for more than just entertainment and socializing.

-What do to become a social media evaluator?
+What to do to become a social media evaluator?

 Simple, apply for a company called Appen.